19th-century domes: Libraries

 A four-layer timbrel dome was built at the public library of Palermo in 1822 by Alessandro Emmanuele Marvuglia, whose father, Giuseppe Venanzio Marvuglia, had also used the technique.

 The domed rotunda building of the University of Virginia was designed by Thomas Jefferson and completed in 1836.

 The British Museum Library constructed a new reading room in the courtyard of its museum building between 1854 and 1857.
 The round room, about 42.6 meters in diameter and inspired by the Pantheon, was surmounted by a dome with a ring of windows at the base and an oculus at the top.
 Hidden iron framing supported a suspended ceiling made of papier-mâché.

-For the reading room of Paris' Bibliothèque Impériale, Henri Labrouste proposed in 1858 an iron-supported domed ceiling with a single central source of light similar to the British reading room, but changed the design due to concerns about insufficient light for readers.
+For the reading room of Paris's Bibliothèque Impériale, Henri Labrouste proposed in 1858 an iron-supported domed ceiling with a single central source of light similar to the British reading room, but changed the design due to concerns about insufficient light for readers.
 His completed 1869 design was a grid of nine domes, each with an oculus, supported by 16 thin cast iron columns, four of which were free-standing under the central dome.
 The domes themselves, supported on iron arches, were covered in white ceramic panels nine millimeters thick.

 Inspired by the prestigious British Museum reading room, the first iron dome in Canada was built in the early 1870s over the reading room of the Library of Parliament building in Ottawa.
 Unlike the British Museum room, the library, which opened in 1876, uses the Gothic style.

 The dome of the Thomas Jefferson Building of the Library of Congress, also inspired by the reading room dome at the British Museum, was built between 1889 and 1897 in a classical style.
-It is 100 feet wide and rises 195 feet above the floor on eight piers.
+It is 100 ft wide and rises 195 ft above the floor on eight piers.
 The dome has a relatively low external profile to avoid overshadowing the nearby United States Capitol dome.

 The Boston Public Library (1887–1898) includes dome vaulting by Rafael Guastavino.